pinky21/water-rocket/README.md

 # Water Rocket

-Simple project solving the differtial equations for a water rocket using a Cash-Karp Runge-Kutta solver.
+Simple project solving some differtial equations for a water rocket using a Cash-Karp Runge-Kutta solver.

-This program comes with ABSOLUTELY NO WARRANTY.
+This program comes with ABSOLUTELY NO WARRANTY and serves only as toy model.

 ## Theory